 Revise your content marketing plan

-The plan you had pre-coronavirus is probably not going to put you in position to truly take advantage of the public’s new awareness of telehealth.
+Any healthcare digital marketing plan made prior to coronavirus will probably not put you in position to truly take advantage of the public’s new awareness of telehealth.
 It’s time to rethink your content marketing plan if you haven’t done so already and assign particular focus to how you will market telehealth.
 Here’s how to get started:

 1. Reconsider your goals.